hbo94/CG_Scale_Olkal_SG_Mod2/README.md

 * it is possible to choose the type of support (little, medium, large)
 * the tare configuration menu is simpler and takes less memory
 * two lang are available: English and French

+The assembly instructions are perfectly described into the Alain Désambré project, so I suggest to follow his guide.